-In the 08/09 school year, Frostproof Elementary added Head Start.
+In the 08/09 school year, Frostproof Elementary added Head Start serving 3 and 4 year old students.
 We began with two teachers and 18 students.
 This has been hugely successful at our school and we continue to have many students on a waiting list to participate in the Head Start Program at our school.
+Currently, we have 6 teachers serving 54 students.
+All 54 students feed into our kindergarten classes.